Loppersum: Government

-The last mayor of Loppersum was Albert Rodenboog of the Christian Democratic Appeal (CDA).
+The second to last mayor of Loppersum was Albert Rodenboog of the Christian Democratic Appeal (CDA).
 He was chosen as best local administrator by the professional magazine Binnenlands Bestuur in 2013.

 Monuments

 The Petrus en Pauluskerk is a national heritage site (rijksmonument) in Loppersum.

 Of the borg of Ewsum in Middelstum a single defense tower remains today.

 Transportation

 The Groningen–Delfzijl railway runs through the municipality from east to west with the railway stations of Stedum and Loppersum.